f5devcentral/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

      create a new **Stage** in our GitLab CI/CD Pipeline Configuration file, `.gitlab-ci.yml <https://gitlab.f5demolab.com/f5-demo-lab/gitlabappster/-/blob/master/.gitlab-ci.yml>`__

-9. In order to build a **Alpine 3.11** image, we also need to add a new stage to our ``.gitlab-ci.yml`` file for ``alpine3.11``.
+9. In order to build an **Alpine 3.11** image, we also need to add a new stage to our ``.gitlab-ci.yml`` file for ``alpine3.11``.
 Open this project’s GitLab CI/CD Pipeline Configuration file, ``.gitlab-ci.yml`` and find the stage labeled ``alpine3.10`` (use